 In any case in which the court does not set the redemption amount on the record in the presence of all of the parties, the plaintiff is required to file a "Notice to Tenant of Payment Required to Avoid Eviction" (L&T Form 6) which sets forth the current amount due and explains the manner in which rent, and court costs will continue to accrue.
-See L&T Rule 14-II(d).
-This form is commonly referred to as a "Redemption Form" or "Trans-Lux Form" or "Form 6".
-There are different versions of the form depending on the case type and whether the form is generated in court or not.
-The Form 6 must be filed within seven days of the entry of a default or judgment or, if the judgment is stayed, within seven days after the stay on the judgment is lifted.
+See L&T Rule 14-II(c).
+This form is commonly referred to as a "Trans-lux Form" or "Form 6".
+The Form 6 must be filed within five days of the entry of a default or judgment or, if the judgment is stayed, within five days after the stay on the judgment is lifted.
 The clerk's office will not accept any redemption forms (L&T Form 6) with late fees.
 The clerk's office is responsible for mailing the Notice to Tenant of Payment Required to Avoid Eviction to the defendant.

 A landlord who fails to file the Notice to Tenant timely must file an application seeking leave to file the notice late.
 The landlord must attach the proposed Notice to Tenant as well as an affidavit establishing excusable neglect or other good cause for allowing the Notice to Tenant to be filed late.
-See L&T Rule 14-II(e).
-A landlord who seeks to file an Amended Notice to Tenant must file a motion in accordance with L&T Rule 13.
+See L&T Rule 14-II(d).